-- Payroll sheets are due in the Deaf Services office on the Thursday BEFORE the15th and 30th of each month.
-If you are scheduled for one assignment only, record on Payroll Form the two hour slotted time.
-This will meet the two hour minimum.
-Actual time will be recorded on sign-in sheet.
-If you are scheduled for more than one class then you will record actual time worked on both the Payroll Form and the sign-in sheet.
-Retain the Goldenrod form for your records
+- Payroll timesheets are due in the Deaf Services office on the 15th and last day of each month.
+If you are scheduled for one assignment only, record on Payroll Form the two-hour slotted time.
+This will meet the two-hour minimum.
+Actual time will be recorded on the sign-in sheet.
+If you are scheduled for more than one class, then you will record actual time worked.

-- Payment for hours worked on the 31st and 1st through 15th of each month will be included in a paycheck dated the 30th of the month.
-Payment for hours worked on the 16th through the 30th of each month will be included in a paycheck dated the 15th of the following month.
+- Payment for hours worked on the 1st through 15th of each month will be included in a paycheck dated the end of the month.
+Payment for hours worked on the 16th through the 30th/31st of each month will be included in a paycheck dated the 15th of the flowing month.

-- Cancellations made by Deaf Services with at least FORTY EIGHT (48) hours advance notice to you will not be counted as “hours worked” and you will not receive payment.
+- Cancellations made by Deaf Services with at least two (2) business days’ notice to you will not be counted as “hours worked” and you will not receive payment.